Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is one benefit and one drawback of buying a reserved EC2 instance?
 (Select TWO)

 - [ ] Instances can be shut down by AWS at any time with no notification.
-- [x] Reserved instances require at least a one-year pricing commitment .
+- [x] Reserved instances require at least a one-year pricing commitment.
 - [ ] There is no additional charge for using dedicated instances.
 - [x] Reserved instances provide a significant discount compared to on-demand instances.
 - [ ]Reserved instances are best suited for periodic workloads.